sukhinsergey/sukhinsergey/README.md

 ### Hello, I am Sergey 👋
-Currently work as a project manager where I am responsible for smooth product development pipeline and performance improvements.
+I am a product analyst with background in project management.
+I am responsible for smooth product development pipeline and performance improvements.
-This drives me to expand in the sphere of data and product analytics where my passion is.
+This drives me to expand in the sphere of data and product analytics and develop as an expert.
 I mostly focus on:
 - Data exploration
 - Analysis of metrics in e-commerce